bujojo16/obfuskey/Documentation/obfuskey.md

 When obfuscating, every outcome is in fact a seemingly valid outcome (in case of a private key, would be able to check if he got a really valid key by verifying the checksum) but it doesn't mean it is the valid outcome the attacker is looking for.
 Because of this, every result must be compared with the blockchain in order to know if the obfuscation has been broken.
 This added to the fact that there will be duplicated outcomes mean a proper attack requires a lot more computing power and resources than simply randomly generating seedphrases, without having any more chance of success.

 But what if the password you use is in a listing ?
-Well, thanks to layering, this is not a problem really.
+Well, thanks to layering, which is our next topic, this is not a problem really.

 ### 2. Layering